ArthurSudbrackIbarra/cloney-documentation/docs/getting-started.md

 Now that you have Cloney installed on your system, you're ready to start working with Cloney templates.
 Depending on your goals, you can choose one of two paths:

-### Path 1: Using Cloney Templates as a User
+### User's Path: Using Cloney Templates as a User

 If you want to leverage existing Cloney templates created by others, follow the path of a user.
 You can explore and clone templates tailored to various use cases.
 To get started as a user, head over to the [User's Guide](/users) for detailed instructions on how to clone and customize Cloney templates.

-### Path 2: Creating Your Own Cloney Templates as a Creator
+### Creator's Path: Creating Your Own Cloney Templates as a Creator

 If you're interested in crafting your own Cloney templates and sharing them with the community, follow the path of a creator.
 You can design templates, define variables, and empower others to generate projects based on your templates.
 To start creating templates as a creator, visit the [Creator's Guide](/creators) for comprehensive guidance on template creation and customization.